 Once you've chosen your tree, one of our staff will net your tree for easy transport and help to load your car.

 The vast majority of trees will easily fit into most cars.
-We have a very limited ability to deliver trees and can only deliver tree over 8 feet to the immediate area.
+We do not offer a delivery service.

 Caring for your tree

 A real Christmas Trees is a natural product and each one is unique.
-Please remember they are perishable products requiring care and attention.
+Please remember they are perishable products requiring care and attention and have a finite life.
 Looking after your Christmas Tree correctly is the most important way to reduce needle drop.
 If you have any concerns about your tree, please contact us as soon as possible.

 - The most effective way to prolong your tree's life is to display it in a traditional reservoir stand and keep it topped up with water.